bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 which takes an R1 and R2 point as inputs, converts the R1 point to R3, and then executes ADD_core.
 Exposing these operations and the multiple representations helps save time by avoiding redundant computations.

+These addition laws are complete: they have no exceptional cases, and therefor can be used in any algorithm for computing scalar multiples without worries about wrong answers for rare points.

 Below, we list the explicit formulas for the required point operations.
 These formulas were adapted from {{Twisted}} and